nikist97/Python-DataStructures/README.md

 covered_paths = []
 n_queen(6, covered_paths)
 # after execution covered_paths will be a list of lists, and every list in it would be a state the algorithm has covered
+# in order to find the right state

 # you can also use the n_queen_generator, which generates each path the algorithm checks one by one and if a StopIteration
 # error is raised the last returned path must be the actual solution